-ICAO is the only UN Specialized Agency that has the mandate and responsibility, as outlined in the 1944 Convention on International Civil Aviation (Chicago Convention), of establishing, maintaining and promoting standards and recommended practices (SARPs) related to the issuance and verification of MRTDs, and related border control issues.
+ICAO is the only UN Specialized Agency that has the mandate and responsibility for establishing, maintaining and promoting Standards and Recommended Practices (SARPs) related to the issuance and verification of MRTDs, and related border control issues.
 Annex 9 — Facilitation SARPs and specifications for MRTDs aim to ensure interoperability, enhance facilitation, and contribute to international security.

 MRTD-related SARPs are contained in Chapter 3 of Annex 9, “Entry and Departure of Persons and their Baggage.”
 Standard 3.10 set a deadline for the universal implementation of ICAO-compliant Machine Readable Passports (MRPs) and, while some challenges remain, almost all ICAO Member States currently implement this Standard and issue only MRPs in accordance with the specifications of Machine Readable Travel Documents (Doc 9303).
 The next major deadline is 24 November 2015, before which all passports that are not machine readable must expire.

 ICAO technical specifications for MRTDs, including MRPs, visas and identity cards, as well as biometric travel documents, are contained in Doc 9303 and its Supplements.
 Doc 9303 elaborates on state-of-the-art technical specifications and continues to evolve in response to changing needs and capabilities.
 The recent development of evidence of identification guidance material as part of Doc 9303 provides a basis to strengthen travel document issuance and security processes.
 Doc 9303 is continuously reviewed, and a new enhanced edition incorporating the latest Supplements and Technical Reports will be issued in 2014.